PambosH96/Car-rental-system-in-Sql/README.md

 # Car-rental-system-in-Sql
-Car rental system in Sql database
+Car rental system in Sql database and using Java language